-Designed by esteemed Valencia architect, sculptor and painter Santiago Calatrava Valls–whose award winning work can be found from Dallas to Dubia–the impressive city comprises of six uniquely styled buildings designed to educate and entertain: L’Hemisfèric, contains the IMAX cinema and planetarium complex; El Museu de les Ciències Principe Felipe, is a skeletal structured, interactive science museum; L’Umbracle, an open structured landscape containing indigenous plants native to Valencia; L’Oceanogràfic, the largest aquarium in Europe and home to over 500 different species of marine life; El Palau de les Arts Reina Sofia, opera house and performing arts centre, and L’Àgora, which houses the sports and events centres.
+Designed by esteemed Valencia architect, sculptor and painter Santiago Calatrava Valls–whose award-winning work can be found from Dallas to Dubai–the impressive city comprises of six uniquely styled buildings designed to educate and entertain: L’Hemisfèric, contains the IMAX cinema and planetarium complex; El Museu de les Ciències Principe Felipe, is a skeletal structured, interactive science museum; L’Umbracle, an open structured landscape containing indigenous plants native to Valencia; L’Oceanogràfic, the largest aquarium in Europe and home to over 500 different species of marine life; El Palau de les Arts Reina Sofia, opera house and performing arts centre, and L’Àgora, which houses the sports and events centres.

-The city is simultaneously simple and complex with smooth lines, cone shaped stairwells and suspended structures flowing seamlessly in a blend of water, glass, concrete and steel.
+The city is simultaneously simple and complex with smooth lines, cone-shaped stairwells and suspended structures flowing seamlessly in a blend of water, glass, concrete and steel.
 Much like the designs of Barcelona’s Gaudi, Calatrava’s work is said to be reminiscent of living organisms with an emphasis on visual intrigue, balance and symmetry.

 What I first noticed when I arrived in Porto, is how everything seems to lead up, then cascades down in colourful tiers to the banks of the Rio Douro in which it is intimately connected.
 Charming and highly photogenic, Porto is awash with colourful tiled buildings, swaying laundry, Azulejo adorned landmarks and famous bridges designed by Gustave Eiffel.
-Best known for its name-sake beverage, Porto is a city with a profusion of visual icons and edible treasures.
+Best known for its namesake beverage, Porto is a city with a profusion of visual icons and edible treasures.

 Arrive in Porto hungry, and you’ll be staggered by the range and quality of cafes and restaurants, sweet treats and tasting venues, both traditional and on-trend.